The Ultimate Guide to DevOps: Best Practices

 These tools work together to create a seamless and efficient software delivery pipeline.
 Where code changes are automatically built, tested, and deployed to the appropriate environments.

-Moreover, the CI/CD process in a DevOps context is not a one-time event, but rather a continuous cycle of feedback and improvement.
-By monitoring the performance and behavior of the software in production, teams can gather valuable insights and use them to optimize the CI/CD pipeline.
+CI/CD in DevOps is a continuous cycle of feedback and improvement.
+Monitoring production performance provides insights to optimize the pipeline.

 Cloud computing